Amoeba: Size range

 The size of amoeboid cells and species is extremely variable.
 The marine amoeboid Massisteria voersi is just 2.3 to 3 micrometres in diameter, within the size range of many bacteria.
 At the other extreme, the shells of deep-sea xenophyophores can attain 20 cm in diameter.
 Most of the free-living freshwater amoebae commonly found in pond water, ditches, and lakes are microscopic, but some species, such as the so-called "giant amoebae" Pelomyxa palustris and Chaos carolinense, can be large enough to see with the naked eye.

-Amoebae as specialized cells and life cycle stages

-Some multicellular organisms have amoeboid cells only in certain phases of life, or use amoeboid movements for specialized functions.
-In the immune system of humans and other animals, amoeboid white blood cells pursue invading organisms, such as bacteria and pathogenic protists, and engulf them by phagocytosis.